RoySegall/Gizra/app/_posts/2014-06-22-bower-link.md

 }
 ```

-and in the script file we could add that always do a clean installation, every time we ron the inatallation script.
+and in the script file we could add instructions fo clean the enviroment, and perform a fresh installation, every time we run the script.

 ```bash
 # Install angular components via bower.